stackql/stackql-provider-azure/website/azure/docs/services/data_replication/vault_operation_status/index.md

 <tr>
     <td><CopyableCode code="status" /></td>
     <td><code>string</code></td>
     <td>Gets or sets the status of the operation.
-ARM expects the terminal status to be one of Succeeded/ Failed/ Canceled.
+ARM expects the terminal status to be one of<br /> Succeeded/ Failed/ Canceled.
 All other values imply that the operation is still running.</td>
 </tr>
 </tbody>
 </table>